 Are You Interested in Pursuing a Wrongful Death Claim?

 California law involving wrongful death is notoriously complex and can be difficult for the layperson to navigate—particularly when struggling through a period of intense grief.
 Don't forfeit your right to have your case heard by allowing the clock on your wrongful death case to run out.
-Contact the experienced attorneys with the Inland Empire Law Group today for a no-cost, no-obligation evaluation of your wrongful death claim.
+Contact the experienced wrongful death lawyers with the Inland Empire Law Group today for a no-cost, no-obligation evaluation of your wrongful death claim.
 The skilled attorneys in our Victorville and Ranch Cucamonga law offices are standing by to answer your questions and can help you decide how best to proceed.